Today, we’re going to show you how to say “time” in Korean.

 The Korean word for “time” is simple to learn, but it’s used in many different ways.
 Spending a few minutes on it now will make your life much easier later!

 We’ll also give you some example sentences so you can put this concept to use right away.
-These will be especially useful in your everyday life in Korea.
+These will be especially useful in your everyday life in South Korea.

 Here we go!